rome2rio/react-native-touch-through-view/example-react-native-navigation/README.md

 ## Javascript

-An example for the javascript part is unter the "Push" section and in the file: src/screens/types/Push.js
+An example for the javascript part is under the "Push" section and in the file: src/screens/types/Push.js

 ## Android